hlascelles/que-scheduler/README.md

 look for it is `config/que_schedule.yml`.
 They are essentially the same as resque-scheduler files, but with additional features.

 1. Add a migration to start the job scheduler and prepare the audit table.
+Note that this migration will fail if Que is set to execute jobs synchronously, i.e. `Que::Job.run_synchronously = true`.

     ```ruby
     class CreateQueSchedulerSchema < ActiveRecord::Migration